 William found refuge with Henry's enemy, the notorious Norman magnate Robert de Bellême, who had extensive estates in the south of the duchy.
 Bellême was finally captured in 1112, after which William accompanied by Helias sought refuge at the court of the young Count Baldwin VII of Flanders, William's cousin.

 A powerful coalition of Norman counts and barons allied with Count Baldwin and rose in rebellion against Henry in 1118.
 They adopted William's cause and seized much of the north of Normandy.
 However, Count Baldwin sustained a serious injury at the siege of Arques in September 1118, which led to the collapse of the rebellion.

-The following year William Clito's cause was taken up by King Louis VI of France, who launched an invasion of Normandy down the river Seine, and on 20 August 1119 was met in battle by Henry at Brémule, which result in a decisive victory for Henry.
-The eighteen year old William Clito himself had ridden as a new knight amongst King Louis 's guard in the battle, and barely escaped capture.
-The next day, King Henry's son, William the Atheling, in a familial gesture, sent him back the horse he had lost in the battle with its valuable acoutrements.
+The following year William Clito's cause was taken up by King Louis VI of France, who launched an invasion of Normandy down the River Seine, and on 20 August 1119 was met in battle by Henry at Brémule, which result in a decisive victory for Henry.
+The eighteen-year-old William Clito himself had ridden as a new knight amongst King Louis's guard in the battle and barely escaped capture.
+The next day, King Henry's son, William the Atheling, in a familial gesture, sent him back the horse he had lost in the battle with its valuable accoutrements.
 The rebellion eventually collapsed, but William continued to find support at the French court.
 Louis brought his case to the pope's attention in October 1119 at Reims, and forced Henry I to justify his treatment of the exiled boy.